Rachid-Elazouzi/rachid-elazouzi.github.io/services.md

 * <b>Invited speaker for Annual Allerton Conference on Communication, Control, and Computing, University of Illinois at Urbana-Champaign, 2015.</b>

 * <b>Talks at different universities or industrial companies </b>
-  <br> 2024 IRIT, Toulouse University: Federted Learning<br>
+  <br> 2024 IRIT, Toulouse University: Federted Learning
-  <br> 2024 Carnegie Mellon University: Two talks on federated learning and Constraints correlated equilibrium <br>
+  <br> 2024 Carnegie Mellon University: Two talks on federated learning and Constraints correlated equilibrium
   <br> 2013 University of California at Berkeley 2013: Streaming videos and ressource alliocation
   <br> HUAWEI à Paris 015 and 2016.
    <br> LINKS à Paris, 2014, 2017.